moyix/csaw23_nervcenter/NOTES.md

 # Questions

+- IMPORTANT: What is a great name for this challenge?
+Ideally a pun that combines:
+    - Sockets/bitwise operations
+    - RSA or cryptography
+    - Evangelion
 - Does the kernel actually write beyond FD_SETSIZE?
 YES
 - How to get key in a overflowable format?
 Maybe just copy N into a fixed-size buffer after generating it?
 - Control MSB or LSB?